-We will hold the first lottery on January 17, 2017 for all three classrooms, and notify families of the results that week.
-If a family visits Galileo after the lottery has been held, those families will be given the next available number at the end of the waiting list.
+For the 2019-2020 school year (which will commence on August 19, 2019), we will hold the lottery for all three classrooms on January 22, 2019.
+We will notify families of the results via e-mail that week.
+If a family visits Galileo after the lottery has been held, it will be given the next available number at the end of the waitlist.

 6. How does the lottery work?

-Galileo Preschool uses an internal Excel-based program which randomly assigns a number to each family on the waiting list.
-We will share the results of this process through an e-mail to each family on our waiting list.
+Galileo Preschool uses an internal Excel-based program that randomly assigns a number to each family on the waitlist.
+We will share the results of this process by e-mail to each family on our waitlist.

 We rerun the lottery for each classroom every January.
 Thus, you will be assigned a new number each January.
-We understand that this can be frustrating for families; however, this is in line with California charter schools.
-We understand that life is fluid and dynamic and believe that it is unreasonable for families to plan for their child’s preschool over 2 years in advance.
+We understand that this can be frustrating for families; however, this approach is in line with that of California charter schools.
+We understand that life is fluid and dynamic, and believe it is unreasonable for families to plan for their child’s preschool over two years in advance.